vineetk1/Build-a-Deep-Learning-machine/README.md

 **NOTE: This is work in progress.
 This message will be removed soon when this work is completed.**

 This build is primarily for Natural Language Processing using Deep Learning neural networks.
-It should also work for vision, images, etc.
+It should also work for Vision, Images, etc.
-## Installation
+# Pick hardware components
-Clone this repository
+Register for an account on PC-Part-Picker at https://pcpartpicker.com/ Clone this repository
 ```
 $> git clone https://github.com/vineetk1/interact-keras-model.git